Tinkerlad0/forthward/Lab1.md

 : Flash ( -- ) PC10On 200 ms PC10Off  200 ms ;
 : Flashes ( n1 -- ) ABS 0 ?DO Flash LOOP ;
 ```

+#### Explanation

+Looking at `PortInit`; the first thing I am doing is defining constants to store the register addresses for the relevant registers on the STM32F103 IC.
+Next `$0010` is stroed in the `RCC_APB2ENR` which will enable port C on the chip.
+Then `$0000` is stored in `GPIOC_ODR` in order to ensure that ll pins are off prior to enabling the clock on the port.
+This is not necessary, however more of good practice.
+Finally `$44444344` is stored in `GPIOC_CRH`.
+This configures pin `PC10` as a 50MHz capable output which will act as a push/pull.
+All other pins on port c are left in their reset state as analog inputs.

+`PCPOn` expects a number on the stack which has bits set to one which correspond to the bits in the ODR that specify the pins you want to turn on.
+In order to not affect any other pins, the existing state is read by fetching the `GPIOC_ODR` value and bitwise OR'ing the two numbers.
+This means that for every bit (pin), if it was already set(ON) OR is desired to be set then the result will be that the bit is set.
+If the pin was not set and not desired to be set, then it will remain unset (off).
+`PC10On` merely puts $0400 on the stack, which corresponds to the correct value to set for pin 10; then calls PCPOn.

+`PCPOff` expects a number on the stack which in binary has the bits set to one for all the pins you wish to turn off.
+This value is inverted so that the bits to remain unaffected are 1 and the bits to turn off are 0.
+When `AND`'ed with the value fetched from `GPIOC_ODR` this the fetched bits which are 0 as 0, however every bit which is one will only remain one if the corresponding bit in the inverted given number, is 1.
+Therefore every bit which was 1 in the original number on the stack, will be guarenteed to be 0 in the result.
+Every bit that was 0 in the original number on the stack will be unchanged after this word finishes.
+`PC10Off` simply passes a value with the bit set for pin 10 to `PCPOff`

+`Flash` is a word that will turn on pin PC10, delay for 200ms, turn off PC10, then delay for another 200ms.
+`Flashes` will call `Flash` in a loop, running for the number of times specified by the absolute value of the number on the stack.

 ### Questions